-There are two sources of power to the Seakeeper 6:
+There are two sources of power to the Seakeeper 2:

-- 12 Volts DC powers the Seakeeper for all the control electronics. - 110 230 Volts AC powers the Motor Drive Box to drive the motor inside the Seakeeper.
+- 12 Volts DC low current powers the Seakeeper for all the control electronics. - 12 Volts DC high current powers the Motor Drive Box to drive the motor inside the Seakeeper.

-These are supplied on Cables 1 and 2 which are shown on Seakeeper drawing 90396, Cable Block Diagram.
+These are supplied on Conductors 1 and 2 and Cable 7 which are shown on Seakeeper drawing 90470, Cable Block Diagram.

-The Motor Drive Box contains hazardous voltage and the cover should not be removed while the flywheel is spinning and the AC input has been disconnected for at least 10 minutes.
-This high voltage exists even if the flywheel is coasting down and the supply voltage has been shut off.
+The Motor Drive Box contains a voltage hazard and the cover should not be removed while the flywheel is spinning or the DC input voltage is present.
+This voltage hazard exists even if the flywheel is coasting down and the supply voltage has been shut off.
+The flywheel must be at Zero (0) RPM and DC input power disconnected for at least 10 minutes prior to any service work on the Motor Drive Box.

-3.1 +12 VDC Failure
+3.1 12 VDC Low Current Failure

-The display will be blank.
-Seakeeper flywheel speed will decrease.
-The brake is locked (no precession).
+If the 12 VDC low current is disconnected, the display will be blank.
+Flywheel speed will decrease.
+The Seakeeper will be turned off (no stabilization).

-Verify the boat's circuit breaker supplying +12 VDC has not tripped and the AC breaker is On.

-When +12 VDC is restored, the display will be powered up, Splash Screen will appear, and then Home Screen will appear.
+- Verify the boat's circuit breaker or fuse supplying +12 VDC low current has not tripped or blown. - When +12 VDC low current is restored, the display will power up, the Splash Screen will appear, and then the Home Screen will appear.